YellowAfterlife/GMEdit/README.md

 * Download [a pre-built Electron binary](https://github.com/electron/electron/releases) and extract the files into bin/ directory (so that you have `bin/electron.exe`).
 * Build the project via `haxe -cp src -js ./bin/resources/app/app.js -D nodejs -main Main -dce full` (or open and run the included FlashDevelop project)

+### Pre-built binaries

+Stable binaries can be found [on itch.io](https://yellowafterlife.itch.io/gmedit).

+Same page also houses screenshots and development log.

 ### Credits

 * Programming language: [Haxe](https://haxe.org)